Rettungssimulator/ReSi-Community/SECURITY.md

 If you have ideas about what could happen with the vulnerability when not fixed, what could the reason for the vulnerability be or even how to fix it, please let us know.

-We will try to contact you back as fast as possible and keep you updated
+We will try to contact you back as fast as possible and keep you updated with our countermeasures